 What resources are available to me as a Fidelity customer?

 One benefit of being a Fidelity customer is access to some of the most comprehensive tax information and resources available in the industry.
-Tax information specific to your stock plans can be found at Understanding stock plan taxes.
+Tax information specific to your stock plans can be found at the Taxes and tax-filing page.

 You can also find a wealth of resources at Tax Information, including: